b---c/draft-bdc-something-something-certificate/main.md

 A TTRP negotiates the use of a mutually-authenticated TLS connection with the client, such as is described in [@RFC8446] or [@RFC5246], and validates the client certificate per its policy and trusted certificate authorities.
 Each HTTP request on the underlying TLS connection are dispatched to the origin server with the following modifications:

 1. The client certificate is be placed in the `Client-Cert` header field of the dispatched request as defined in (#header).
 1. Any occurrence of the `Client-Cert` header in the original incoming request MUST be removed or overwritten before forwarding the request.
+An incoming request that has a `Client-Cert` header MAY be rejected with an HTTP 400 response.

 Requests made over a TLS connection where the use of client certificate authentication was not negotiated MUST be sanitized by removing any and all occurrences `Client-Cert` header field prior to dispatching the request to the backend server.